PrioteasaAndrei/artistic-colorization-UNet/README.md

 #### The baseline UNet
-The main core of the NN is the central UNet.
-UNet is still state of the art at this day and it's particularly effective for segmenting images.
-This knowledge is exactly what we needed for our colorization task.
+The central component of our architecture is the [UNet](https://arxiv.org/abs/1505.04597), which remains a state-of-the-art solution for image segmentation, making it an ideal choice for our colorization task.
+The encoder comprises a series of convolutional layers with 3x3 filters, each followed by a ReLU activation and batch normalization.
+This structure is visually represented by the orange segments in the diagram adjacent to the convolution blocks.
+Following each set of convolutions, a max-pooling layer reduces the feature map dimensions by half.

-The encoder consists in convolutions with 3x3 filters, always followed by ReLu and batch normalization, which are indicated in the picture by the orange slices on the right side of the convolution blocks.
+The bottleneck section reduces the spatial resolution to 1/16 of the original, aligning with the computational constraints of working with 128x128 images.
+Thus, the bottleneck feature maps have a size of 8x8.

-After every set of convolutions a max pooling layer halves the feature maps dimensions.
+The decoder does not precisely mirror the encoder, but it maintains the same patterns of changes in channel counts and feature map dimensions.
+Upsampling is achieved using transpose convolution.
+Similarly, ReLU activations and batch normalization are applied throughout the decoder, indicated by the orange segments.

-The bottleneck maintains a reasonable size: 1/16 of the original size.
-As we work with 128x128 images due to computational cost limitations, this means that the bottleneck feature maps have size 8x8.
+A distinguishing feature of UNet is the use of skip connections.
+In this configuration, there are five skip connections.
+At each skip connection, the feature maps from the encoder are concatenated with the corresponding upscaled feature maps from the decoder.
+These concatenated feature maps are then processed using 1x1 convolutions to fuse them.

-The decoder doesn't exactly mirror the encoder, but present the same jumps in number of chanels and dimension of the feature maps.
-Upsampling is done through transpose convolution.
-Relu and batch normalization are applied also in the decoder as can be seen by the orange slices.
+The network expects input in the form of $[C,H,W]$, where the number of channels $C$ can be 2 for the LAB colorspace and 3 for the RGB colorspace.
+We chose to train our model using the RGB color space because the LAB tranformation introduces a number of artefacts from numerical instability of the transformation which yields poorer results.

-The most notable featue of the UNet are the skip connections.
-We have five.
-Every time we concatenate the respective feature maps in the encoder to the newly upscaled featuremaps of the decoder.
-Then we fuse them together with 1x1 convolutions.
+Together, this architecture forms the backbone of our neural network, providing a robust and efficient structure for the image colorization task.

-This network alone was tested in a preliminary phase and resulted to be able to perform both the recreation of images and colorisation, although with notable overfitting problems.
+This network alone (without the style encoder and AdaIN layers) was tested in a preliminary phase and resulted to be able to perform both the recreation of images and colorisation, although with notable overfitting problems.

 Below you can see:
 1) Loss curves for only UNet tasked with colorization
 2) Colorization performance on a training image